 The Kiwanis Club is a community service club with a focus on children.
 Their largest project is the Buy a Kid Breakfast Program where they provide breakfast for hungry children at eight primary schools.
-They also support 5 Key Clubs and 1 Circle K Club on island which are student led organizations.
+They also support 5 Key Clubs and 1 Circle K Club on Island which are student led organisations.
 Once a year they host a weekend long leadership retreat called Key Leader for students age 14-18 as well as Santa Landing which is an annual family fun day with free food, drinks and games and Santa gives out free gifts to children.
 They also have a mobile library where they assist children with reading and allow them to check out books to take home.

 If you’d like to support this initiative, please feel free to transfer funds to the Kiwanis’ CNB checking account # 011-14262, name: Kiwanis Club of Grand Cayman.

 For more information on this and other programs visit their website, call (345) 916 8664 or email email@example.com.

 The Breast Cancer Foundation asks that if you know anyone who is going through any cancer at the moment, that you call or message them to see if there is a way you can help.
 Please be mindful that both patients and their families must be super careful about germs as the patient’s immune system is totally compromised.

 Anyone worried about breast cancer, signs, symptoms or has been diagnosed and needs help and advice they should contact the Breast Cancer Foundation on (345) 936 1135, (345) 938 1135 or (345) 923 1135, or visit the office located at number 19 in Grand Harbour and they will do what they can to help them.